ultraq/gradle-support/README.md

          Adds the `jacoco` plugin, making the added `jacocoTestReport` task run after and depend on the `test` task.
+XML reports are also enabled so coverage data can be uploaded to services like [codecov](https://codecov.io/). after and depend on the `test` task.
 XML reports are also enabled so coverage data can be uploaded to services like [codecov](https://codecov.io/).